 Later, CEW used the skills of its members to increase resources.
 It broadened the breadth and depth of its activities to include the Talent Development Program and the CEO Kit.

 ‘We’re committed to a purpose and a contribution, as women both in a representation sense and in using our talents.
 So having that element in common, helps the challenge of staying in the workforce when there are a lot forces out there pulling you away… It’s the greatest contribution to its members… But I think with the mentoring program and the metrics taskforce [later evolved into the CEO Kit] we will make a contribution that is a bit more enduring than just the retention of the members in the workforce and their continuation of contributing their talent,’ says former President Jillian Broadbent.

-In 2016, membership of CEW stands at nearly 400.
+In 2017, membership of CEW stands at over 400.
 At the same time as building the scholarships program, the organisation is becoming more externally focused, to reflect the fact that advocacy for gender balance and greater participation of women at all levels is still much needed in Australia today.